keithbuhler/dissertation-story/Dissertation Story.md

 ### Beneficial to All

-A natural query to Plato's requirement would be to ask *to whom* virtues are supposed to beneficial.
+A natural query to Plato's requirement would be to ask *to whom* virtues are supposed to be beneficial.
 Does a virtuous person benefit or does the society in which the virtuous person lives?
 For some virtues, the answer is more clearly *both*.
 Virtues, by hypothesis, are beneficial to humans as a kind, not just this or that individual.
 Who is benefited more?

 The answer is difficult to state systematically.
 This difficulty does not cause trouble for the account.
 By hypothesis, virtues are beneficial to *human beings*.
 One can approach the thesis that virtues are beneficial to human beings qua human from two angles.